Once You Arrive

 Visit the Orientation page to get started and familiarize yourself with resources made for you.
 Take the online orientation course and attend start-of-semester events.
 Here you’ll also find webinars and help articles to prepare you for your studies.

 All international students are required by law to have medical insurance while studying in BC.
-Your first three months of insurance are covered by MyCanadaPlan, but then you will need to enroll in a BC Medical Services Plan (MSP) for continued coverage.
+Your first three months of insurance are covered by MyCanadaPlan, but then you will need to enrol in a BC Medical Services Plan (MSP) for continued coverage.

 More about Medical Insurance